By Kristoff De Turck - reviewed by Aldwin Keppens

 Recognizing a good setup is not enough, you also need to know how you are going to trade the pattern and what the next steps will be once a position is opened.

-In the example above, a bullish engulfing pattern is visible on the date of July 14 where at the same time a double bottom was formed (June 16, 2022).
+In the example above, the bullish engulfing pattern is visible on the date of July 14 where at the same time a double bottom was formed (June 16, 2022).
 The engulfing candle closes on the high of day with strongly increased volume.
 Thus, the pattern meets several converging characteristics and is of sufficient quality.

 For the next trading day a buy stop limit order is placed, a few cents above the high of the engulfing candle (in this article you can read why you should use this kind of order).